We respect the privacy of any personal information that you may provide to us. The way we manage personal information is governed by:

 To effectively conduct business, it is important that the personal information we hold about you is complete, accurate and current.
 At any time while we hold your personal information, we may ask you to tell us of changes to your personal information.
 Alternatively, if you believe that any of the personal information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading and needs to be corrected or updated, we encourage you to please contact us using the details provided below.

 We will respond to a request to correct personal information within a reasonable time.
-If we decide not to correct the personal information, we will provide you with written reasons for our decision as well as the options available to you.
 You may also request access to the personal information we hold by contacting us using our details provided below.

 We will respond to a request for access within a reasonable time, either by giving you access to the personal information requested or by notifying you of our refusal to give access.
 If we cannot respond within a reasonable time, we will contact you and provide a reason for the delay and an expected timeframe for finalising the request.